EzraBI/Ezra_Portfolio/README.md

 # Ezra_Portfolio
 # PROJECT 1: [FINANCE OVERVIEW REPORT](https://public.tableau.com/app/profile/ezra.lang.at/viz/FINANCEOVERVIEWREPORT/SummaryReport)
 # OVERVIEW
 This Report was build using Tableau to visualize financial overview information for the company over the period of three years.
 It displays the Total Costs spent in transactions by Office, Category, Subcategory, Department and Year.
 The filters are used to drill down on the transactions in a specific areas needed.
 The amount shown is in Kenya Shillings(Ksh).
-You can click on the title to access the project in Tableau Public Gallery.
+[Click here](https://public.tableau.com/app/profile/ezra.lang.at/viz/FINANCEOVERVIEWREPORT/SummaryReport) or the project title to access the project in Tableau Public Gallery.

 ![](/images/FINANCE%20OVERVIEW%20REPORT.PNG)